acegoal07/acegoal07.github.io/projects/sierra/README.md

 <br><br>
 You can find the Discord.js documentation <a href="https://discord.js.org/#/docs/main/stable/general/welcome">here</a> which has details on how to use Discord.js to create your own bot, you can also find Discord.js guide here which shows in more depth how to work with Discord.js <a href="https://discordjs.guide/#before-you-begin">here</a>.
 <br><br>
-If you forget your custom server prefix use the built in command $prefix$ to have the bot tell you what the prefix is for your server
-<br><br>
 I have used the Sierra project as a way to learn a lot about JavaScript and with this project i have released multiple dependencies which were built specifically for Sierra
 <br><br>